luontola/tdd-mooc/data/exercises.md

 Afterwards we will have a competition between the students of this course about doing this refactoring using the smallest possible steps.

-TODO: tool to automatically check the size of steps and that the tests pass on every step, maybe as TCR and by default disabled test https://mochajs.org/#inclusive-tests `this.skip()`, add retries for flaky tests https://mochajs.org/#retry-tests

 ##### What to submit

 * **Perform this refactoring live** in the weekly study groups.